Geographic Distribution and Habitat

 Then there’s the direst of all anthropogenic consequences—the climate crisis—looming over guereza colobus monkeys, as it looms over all of earth’s citizens.

 Captive guerezas are popular zoo inhabitants.
 Others are used in biomedical research, though they are not the most favored nonhuman primate test subjects (macaques hold this ignoble distinction).

 Guerezas are listed in Appendix II of the Convention on International Trade in Endangered Species (CITES), an international agreement between governments whose goal is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
 The species also appears as Class B of the African Convention on the Conservation of Nature and Natural Resources.

 Protected areas, such as national parks, offer a modicum of safety to those guerezas residing within the parks’ boundaries.

-Scientists agree that further taxonomic study is needed to determine the validity of the eight subspecies and to accurately determine the conservation status of those classified as Data Deficient.
-Research is currently underway in Kenya to collect baseline data on the Endangered Mt.
+Research is currently underway in Kenya to collect baseline data on the endangered Mt.
 Uarges guereza for the purpose of establishing appropriate conservation initiatives.

 African Wildlife Foundation (AWF) is one organization working to protect the guereza.
-Projects include using technology, such as Geographic Information System (GIS), to identify key threats to conservation and pinpoint areas with the most potential for wildlife.
-Working with local livestock farmers to develop sustainable agricultural practices while conserving guereza habitat is another AWF initiative.
+Projects include implementing Geographic Information System (GIS) technology to identify key conservation threats and to pinpoint areas with the most potential for wildlife.
+AWF also works with local livestock farmers to help them develop sustainable agricultural practices while conserving guereza habitat.